 Isabella held her first solo exhibition ‘Who put Bella in the Wych Elm’ at Limerick City Gallery of Art in 2017 curated by Úna McCarthy.
 It was supported by a bursary from Limerick City and County Council.
 In 2018 she exhibited the project ‘Transmitter/Receiver [I caught your radio waves]’ with Gallery Interlude at Lucky Lane, Limerick.

-Much of her work involves storytelling often incorporating philosophical ideas of time, place and identity through printmaking, photography, sculpture and one-off artist books.
+Much of her work involves storytelling often incorporating philosophical ideas of time, place and identity through drawing, painting, printmaking, photography, sculpture and one-off artist books.
 Isabella works both in collaboration and alone.
-Recent collaborations include a public project ‘From print to postcard – Limericks Ghost Stories’ (2015) with Pamela Dunne to create an archive of contemporary folklore.
+Collaborations include a public project ‘From print to postcard – Limericks Ghost Stories’ (2015) with Pamela Dunne to create an archive of contemporary folklore.
 They have been awarded a bursary from Locating the Gothic to facilitate publication.

-Alongside her artistic practice Isabella makes bespoke handmade books (Books by Bella) and teaches workshops such as bookbinding (LSAD), make your own pinhole camera (Limerick Printmakers) and silver jewellery making (with Forgotten Silver at Electric Picnic, Body and Soul).
-Additionally she is part of the Arba Minch Art Project, a team of Irish artists delivering art education programmes in drawing, painting and ceramics in Arba Minch Prison, Southern Ethiopia (2015/2016).
+She has devised and taught workshops such as bookbinding (Limerick School of Art and Design), make your own pinhole camera (Limerick Printmakers), observational drawing (Limerick Printmakers) and silver jewellery making (with Forgotten Silver at Electric Picnic, Body and Soul).
+Isabella was also part of the Arba Minch Art Project, a team of Irish artists who delivered art education programmes in drawing, painting and ceramics in Arba Minch Prison, Southern Ethiopia (2015/2016).